Korean Air: Incidents and accidents

-In the late 1990s, Korean Air was "an industry pariah, notorious for fatal crashes" due to its extremely poor safety record and being one of the world's most dangerous airlines.
-Safety has seemingly improved since as the airline made concerted efforts to improve standards in the early 21st century.
+Safety has significantly improved since the 1990s as the airline has made concerted efforts to improve standards in the early 21st century.
 In 2001, the Federal Aviation Administration upgraded Korea's air-safety rating while Korean Air passed an International Air Transport Association audit in 2005.

 Between 1970 and 1999, many fatal incidents occurred.
-Since 1970, 17 Korean Air aircraft have been written off in serious incidents and accidents with the loss of 700 lives.
-Two Korean Air aircraft were shot down by the Soviet Union, one operating as Korean Air Lines Flight 902 and the other as Korean Air Lines Flight 007.
+Since 1970, 17 Korean Air aircraft have been written off in serious incidents and accidents, with the loss of 700 lives.
+Two Korean Air aircraft were shot down by the Soviet Union for violating Soviet airspace, one operating as Korean Air Lines Flight 902 and the other as Korean Air Lines Flight 007.

-Korean Air's deadliest incident was Flight 007 which was shot down by the Soviet Union on September 1, 1983.
+Korean Air's deadliest incident was Flight 007, which was shot down by the Soviet Union on September 1, 1983.
 All 269 people on board were killed, including a sitting U.S. Congressman, Larry McDonald.

 The last fatal passenger accident was the Korean Air Flight 801 crash in 1997, which killed 229 people of the 254 people aboard including Shin Ki-ha, a South Korean parliamentarian.
 The National Transportation Safety Board concluded that poor communication between the flight crew as the probable cause for the air crash, along with the captain's poor decision-making on the non-precision approach.

 The last crew fatalities were in the crash of Korean Air Cargo Flight 8509 in 1999 due to instrument malfunction and pilot error.

-The last aircraft write-off occurred in 2022, when Korean Air Flight 631 overran the runway at Mactan–Cebu International Airport while attempting to land under poor weather conditions.
+The last aircraft write-off occurred in 2022, when Korean Air Flight 631 overran the runway at Cebu, Philippines while attempting to land under poor weather conditions.

+In a 2023 "landmark decision", the state-affiliated Korea Worker's Compensation and Welfare Service ruled that the cancer death of a flight attendant was akin to an industrial accident.
+The plaintiff had flown for 25 years on routes to Europe and America, which exposed workers to more cosmic radiation because Earth's magnetic field is weaker over the North Pole.
+Korean Air said it monitors and limits individual radiation exposure to less than 6mSv a year.
+The plaintiff's attorney contends that the company uses an old measuring method.
+The ruling panel said that the method employed by Korean Air could have downplayed the extent of radiation exposure and that the flight attendant could have been exposed to over 100 mSv of radiation.